w3c/wai-authoring-tools-list/content/selecting-authoring-tools.md

 ### Other features

-The Authoring Tools List also lets you filter based on cost, license and technology.
+The Authoring Tools List also lets you filter based on cost model, license and technology.